Dichobune: Early history

-In 1804, the French naturalist Georges Cuvier named several species that he designated to the newly named artiodactyl genus Anoplotherium, among them Anoplotherium minus, which he said was known by an astragalus proving that its foot was comparable in size to that of a hare.
-The next year in 1805, Cuvier noted a jaw that he assigned to it and described hare-sized postcranial material proving that it had long legs and short, tetradactyl (four-toed) feet that made it differ from the didactyl (two-toed) feet of A. commune.
+In 1804, the French naturalist Georges Cuvier named an artiodactyl genus Anoplotherium, which he referred multiple new species from Montmartre to.
+Among the species was Anoplotherium minus, which was known by an astragalus implying that its foot was comparable in size to that of a hare.
+The next year in 1805, Cuvier noted a lower jaw that he assigned to A. minus and described hare-sized postcranial material (forefoot and hindfoot bones) implying that it had long legs and short, tetradactyl (four-toed) feet that made it differ from the didactyl (two-toed) feet of A. commune.
 In 1807, he assigned additional postcranial material to it, namely a tibia, humerus, radius, and ulna.
-In 1812, he redescribed a lower jaw and additional postcranial material assigned to A. minus (i.e. a tibia and calcaneum) and proposed behaviors of the different species based on their sizes and anatomies; he suggested that A. medium was to a roe deer what A. minus was to a hare but also suggested that the two species shared the same terrestrial gracility.
+In 1812, he redescribed the lower jaw and wrote about additional postcranial material assigned to A. minus (i.e. a tibia and calcaneum) and proposed behaviors of the different species based on their sizes and anatomies; he suggested that A. medium was to a roe deer what A. minus was to a hare but also suggested that the two species shared the same terrestrial gracility.

-In 1822, Cuvier again referenced the species for being smaller than A. gracile, formerly A. medium.
-He said that its head is smaller than that of a fox but bigger than that of a hare, possibly equal to that of a raccoon.
+In 1822, Cuvier again referenced the species for being smaller than A. gracile (formerly A. medium).
+He said that its head was smaller than that of a fox but bigger than that of a hare, possibly equal to that of a raccoon.
 He provided it the "provisional" name A. leporinum, replacing the previous name A. minus.
-He assigned it to the just named Anoplotherium subgenus Dichobune based on the "hill" (or cusp) pair arrangements on its four molars.
-The two other species that he classified to the subgenus were A. murinum and A. obliquum.
+Cuvier created the Anoplotherium subgenus Dichobune based on the "hill" (or cusp) pair arrangements on its four molars, assigning A. leporinum, A. murinum, and A. obliquum to it.
 The etymology of the name Dichobune is derived from the Ancient Greek words δίχα (two) and βουνός (hill, usually referencing rounded cusps), referencing the paired ridge arrangements on its back molars.